martincostello/dotnet-8-samples/README.md

 Samples for new functionality in .NET 8 to accompany my talk at the [London .NET User Group in November 2023](https://www.meetup.com/london-net-user-group/events/297047971/).

+Slides from the talk can be found [here](https://github.com/martincostello/presentations/tree/main/content/london-dotnet-november-2023).

 ## Building

 Compiling the samples yourself requires Git and the